-If you sell snowboards, the busy season is going to be in late fall and early winter because that is when people are shopping for equipment for the upcoming season.
-What you may not have noticed is that every 4 years, there is a huge event that heavily involves snowboarding.
-This event drives a massive spike in search volume during February — the Olympics.
-This February we can forecast a significant spike in “snowboarding” search volume caused by the Sochi Winter Games.
+If you sell snowboards, the busy season is in late fall and early winter because that is when people shop for equipment for the upcoming season.
+What you may not have noticed is that every four years a major global event drives a massive spike in “snowboarding” search volume in February — the Winter Olympics.

-Above is still a top level look at the search term “snowboarding”.
-If we drill down even deeper down to the last 30 days, we can see that every Sunday search volume is much higher than any other day of the week.
+If we drill down more deeply to the last 30 days, we can see that search volume is also higher every Sunday.

-For example, if a marina is running an ad campaign in the winter, they should focus their campaigns on the full spectrum of services that they offer.
+For instance, if a marina is running an ad campaign in the winter, they should focus their campaigns on the full spectrum of services that they offer.
 Keyword lists may include boat sales, boat repairs, boat slips, winterization and so on.
-As the boating season approaches the keywords should gradually be tailored to be more specific and focused in order to reach consumers deeper within the buying cycle.
-At this point, the campaigns should reflect the specific makes and models of boats that are for sale, common repair issues, and a heavy focus on boat slips until all the docks have been filled.
+As the boating season approaches, the keywords should be gradually tailored to reach consumers deeper within the buying cycle.
+At this point, the campaigns should focus on specific makes and models of boats for sale, common repair issues, and boat slips (until all the docks have been filled).